jaehyeokoh/jaehyeokoh.github.io/projects/project1_LLM_controlled_robot.md

    size="full"
 %}

-Step 1 - 3 was explained before (**fig4, 5**) Step 4 derives the 3D position from the centroid of back-projected, SAM-masked depth points, computes the dimensions via a PCA-based oriented bounding box, and generates the object contour as the XY-plane convex hull of the masked points. and Step 5 will explained in next section
+Step 1 - 3 was explained before (**fig4, 5**) Step 4 derives the 3D position from the centroid of back-projected, SAM-masked depth points, computes the dimensions via a PCA-based oriented bounding box, and generates the object contour as the XY-plane convex hull of the masked points.
+Step 5, which involves point-cloud interpolation to enhance AnyGrasp performance, will be detailed in the next section.

-### Control
+### 2. Control

+### 2.1 Problem Definition

+Even with accurate perception, grasp execution is often constrained by:

+- **Occlusions**
+  Single-view depth capture misses object regions hidden from the camera’s line of sight.

+- **Point Cloud Quality**
+  Noisy or incomplete depth data can reduce grasp planning accuracy.

+- **Gripper Kinematics**
+  Many generated grasp poses are physically infeasible due to inverse kinematics (IK) limitations or singularities.

+- **AnyGrasp’s Limitation**
+  Generates grasp candidates across the entire scene, rather than focusing on the intended object, leading to irrelevant or risky grasp attempts.

 ## Research Objectives

 - **Natural Language Processing**: Implement advanced NLP algorithms to understand human speech and intent